There is nothing wrong with hiring a Certified Financial Planner (CFP) and if you do I’d recommend one with fiduciary responsibility.

 You can buy funds solely comprised of equities or bonds.
 You can also buy funds comprised of both such as Target Retirement Funds (TRFs).
 TRFs are the simplest form of passive investing as they rebalance to be more conservative as you approach your retirement age.

 Equity (or stock) is defined as the value of the shares issued by a company.
-When you buy an equity you own a share of the company.
+When you buy a stock you own a share of the company.

 Bond is defined as a debt.
 As an investor buying a bond you are loaning your money to an entity for a defined period of time at a variable or fixed rate of interest.